JasonGreich/Cyber-Avalanche/README.md

    - Evaluated model performance based on accuracy and other relevant metrics.
    - Generated a detailed classification report including precision, recall, and F1-score to assess model performance.

+4. Further Improvments:
+   - **Improving Model Accuracy**: Experiment with different algorithms (e.g., Gradient Boosting, XGBoost), feature selection methods, and advanced hyperparameter tuning (e.g., GridSearchCV or RandomizedSearchCV) to enhance the model's accuracy.
+   - **Creating a Web Interface**: Develop a user-friendly web interface using Flask or Django to allow users to upload data for anomaly prediction and view results in real-time, enabling easy interaction with the model.

 <br><br>